danwilliams/standards-rs/README.md

 personally dislike some of them, and that is absolutely fine - it is impossible to please everyone.
 It is important that we have a consistent approach to writing code, and so we must all follow the same standards.
-You are free to use your own preferred standards in your own projects, but **when working on Dotfive projects, you must follow the standards described here**.
+You are free to use your own preferred standards in your own projects, but **when contributing to Dotfive projects, you must follow the standards described here**.

 If any suggestions are rejected then we will explain why, and we will be happy to discuss the reasons for the decision.
-We will not reject suggestions without good reason, but ultimately it is an opinionated process, and someone has to make the final decision.
+We will not reject suggestions without good reason, but ultimately it is a very opinionated process, and someone has to make the final decision.
 If we do reject a suggestion, we expect that to be accepted with good grace and not subject to argument or further debate, unless there is some further information that has not been considered.